WHITEWATER, Wis. – Don’t get him wrong: Felix Friedt is OK with scoring 35 points a game, if that’s what it takes.

-“The players weren’t saying anything, but you could see that people were getting nervous,” Friedt said of the Trinity game.
+“The players weren’t saying anything, but you could see that people were getting nervous,” Friedt says of the Trinity game.
 “As a senior, it’s your job to calm the waters.”

-Calm was finally restored when fellow senior Jack Loofburrow hit two 3-pointers in the final 6 minutes as the seventh-ranked Pirates pulled away to a 64-53 win.
+Calm was finally restored Saturday when fellow senior Jack Loofburrow hit two 3-pointers in the final six minutes as the seventh-ranked Pirates pulled away to a 64-53 win.

 The Pirates gave up 22 offensive boards and turned the ball over 21 times against McMurry, and struggled from long range against Trinity.

-“That has to stop right now,” Friedt said.
+“That has to stop right now,” said Friedt.

-Virginia Wesleyan doesn’t have a starter taller than 6-foot-5, but “they’re very athletic and play very hard,” Whitworth coach Matt Logie said.
+Virginia Wesleyan doesn’t have a starter taller than 6-foot-5, but “they’re very athletic and play very hard,” says Whitworth coach Matt Logie.
 “They get out in transition and put a lot of pressure on your defense.”

-“They have a great tradition,” Logie said.
-“We’re excited to put our program up against them.”
+“They have a great tradition,” says Logie “We’re excited to put our program up against them.”

-Despite their small lineup, the Marlins are outrebounding opponents by an average of four a game and are holding opponents to 29 percent shooting from beyond the 3-point arc.
+Despite their small lineup, the Marlins are outrebounding opponents by an average of four a game and are holding opponents to 29 percent shooting from beyond the three-point arc.

 The Marlins have four players scoring double figures, led by sophomore guard D.J.
 Woodmore (16.2 ppg) and forward Chris Astorga (14.9 ppg).

-Post Donald Vaughn averages 13.8 points and seven rebounds despite being only 6-5.
+Post Donald Vaughn averages 13.8 points and seven rebounds despite being only 6-foot-5.

-“Big-picture-wise, they play a similar style to what we faced against McMurry, but maybe just another level in their overall skill and their ability to shoot the basketball,” Logie said.
+“Big picture-wise, they play a similar style to what we faced against McMurry, but maybe just another level in their overall skill and their ability to shoot the basketball,” Logie says.

 Lasisi compares Virginia Wesleyan’s defense to McMurry’s, implying another scorefest for Friedt.